G1NO/Project_6_Wikipedia_API/README.md

 ## Collection

-In teams, collect at least 300 pages across 3 categories using the Wikipedia API and load these pages into a Postgres database.
+Collect at least 300 pages across 3 categories using the Wikipedia API and load these pages into a Postgres database.

 You must build a python script that: